List of criminal organizations in DC Comics: Bizarro League

+Bizarro Super Friends

+Black and Whites

+Trio of the Penguin, Great White Shark, and Black Mask.

+Black Circle

+An intergalactic criminal organization that was headed up by Amon Sur and counted Kerina, Farak Fekk, and Commander Levvak among their number.

 The Black Dragon Society

 The Black Dragon Society is based on a real World War II organization of the same name; this society was not nearly as sinister as its comic book counterparts.
 Three different comics companies used the Black Dragon Society as villains in the 1940s: National Comics (DC Comics), Fawcett Comics, and Quality Comics.
 DC Comics came to own the other two companies, so all the different incarnations of the Black Dragon Society now belong to them.
 All-Star Comics #12 had "The Black Dragon Menace" in which a Japanese spy ring called the Black Dragon Society of Japan steals eight American inventions and kidnaps their inventors.

 The modern versions of the Black Dragon Society show up in the pages of Power Company #1.
 This version appears to be made up of fanatical East Asian eco-terrorists.

 Black Glove

 The Black Glove organization is a group that was active following the deaths of Thomas Wayne and Martha Wayne.
 It is led by Simon Hurt and consists of various rich men and women of villainous natures.